nokia/RED/docs/help/user_guide/working_with_RED/libs.md

 ![](images/libdoc_error.png)

-This indicates that some of the dependencies are missing on your local machine which may affect testcase execution.
+This indicates that some of the dependencies are missing on your local machine which may affect test suites execution.
 To verify you can try to execute libdoc in console:
-_python -m robot.libdoc &ltPATH;_TO_LIBNAME> list _
+_python -m robot.libdoc <PATH_TO_LIBNAME> list _